pb-studios/AnimatedTabBar/README.md

 # Animated Tab Bar

-UI  library for adding animation to iOS tabbar items and icons.
+UI library for adding animation to UITabBar items and icons.

 ## Usage